v79/AmberChargeTracker/README.md

 ### Features

 - [ ] Add better navigation - might come with `Scaffold`?
+- [ ] Enable switching between different vehicles - could be useful to keep dev separate from real, now that the app works in a basic way
 - [ ] charge history table improvements
 - [ ] charge history graphs
 - [ ] Journey recording screens and model